dvll13/exercise/_notes/js.md

 - allows adding properties and methods to classes which are not accessible to class instances but only inside the class itself.
 - Usually for utility fns and global constants for a class.
 - Cannot be accessed by the non-static parts of the class.
+- in static methods `this` refers to the class, while in non-static methods `this` refers to the instance
 - No need for calling `new`.
 - Example: Math.PI, Math.pow()